HaydenElza/blog/_posts/2015-10-03-GoogleMap.md

 ### How to do it:

 First open [google maps](https://www.google.com/maps/) and navigate to the area of interest.
-For this demonstration I choose Milan, Italy.
+For this demonstration I chose Milan, Italy.
 Then click on the menu icon in the top left.

 [![](http://imgur.com/TTQotMp.png)](http://imgur.com/TTQotMp.png)